 labs(

-We can continue to explore our data with visualizations, or we can make a table that concisely displays multiple pieces of information at once.
+We can continue exploring the heart failure dataset with visualizations or create a table that concisely displays multiple pieces of information at once.
 For example, we can use {dplyr}

 summarize(